adomingues/adomingues.github.io/_posts/2023-02-21-lost-in-translation.md

 > - Support role scientific communities in Knowledge Discovery Projects.
 > - Fill role as supportive business partner for (Immuno-)Oncology teams.

-I am guessing that in role someone will be assigned a customer / project and the task is to use their biological knowledge to come up with disease targets or evidence to support those and / or for experimental design.
+I am guessing that in this role someone will be assigned a customer / project and the task is to use their biological knowledge to come up with disease targets or evidence to support those and / or for experimental design.

 > - Use ontology-based text data mining, scientific data analytics, APIs, and other tools to drive end-user engagement, improved R&D efficiencies, and reveal new discovery opportunities across therapeutic focus areas.